istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ## Before you begin

-The instructions in this blog post are valid for Istio 0.8.0 or later.
 Follow the steps in the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/) task, without the [Cleanup](/docs/tasks/traffic-management/egress-gateway/#cleanup) step.
 After you accomplish this, you will be able to access [edition.cnn.com/politics](https://edition.cnn.com/politics) from an in-mesh container that has _curl_ installed.
 In the instructions of this blog post we assume that the `SOURCE_POD` environment variable contains the pod name.

 ## Configure monitoring and access policies